-Council will work cooperatively with all of our residents

-who find themselves impacted by financial hardship and the recovery of outstanding rates and charges will be undertaken in an ethical and flexible manner taking into consideration the particular circumstances facing individual rate payers.
+Council will work cooperatively with all of our residents who find themselves impacted by financial hardship and the recovery of outstanding rates and charges will be undertaken in an ethical and flexible manner taking into consideration the particular circumstances facing individual rate payers.

-The interest rate payable on overdue rates and charges (calculated on a daily basis) for 2020/2021 is 7.5%.
-The applicable interest rate for 2021/2022 is yet to be determined by the NSW Government.
+The interest rate payable on overdue rates and charges (calculated on a daily basis) for 2021/2022 is 6%.